Content marketing has seen a lot of changes during the past few years.

 Fortunately, there are ways to overcome these obstacles and drive high-performing results for your marketing team.

-Before we jump into solutions for finding success in the changing world of content marketing, let’s spend some time looking a bit deeper into the driving forces behind that change.
+Before we jump into solutions for finding success in the changing world of content marketing, let’s dive a bit deeper into the driving forces behind that change.

 First, we need to chat about search engines.
-Updates to the way search engines process and evaluate content have created drastic changes in recent years for SEO.
+Updates to how search engines process and evaluate content have created drastic changes in recent years for SEO.
 As a result, the old metrics of success aren’t as reliable as they once were.

 For example, one of the ways in which content producers evaluate the performance of content is by looking at keyword rankings within the search engines.
 However, there’s been a lot of debate around the actual credibility of keyword rankings as a metric, and the reason for this largely stems from the fact that rank changes depending on context.